Class Locations

 public static Path2D toPath(LocationList locs)

-representation of the supplied list, ignoring depth.
+Return a closed, straight-linePath2Drepresentation of the supplied list, ignoring depth.

 -